Skip to content

 Much has been written about the importance of client diversity over the years.
 Bugs in complex systems are unavoidable.
 In blockchain systems, they can have severe consequences – from halting the chain to confirming invalid transactions.
 Ethereum has encouraged multiple teams to develop independent implementations to reduce the impact of any individual bug.
 But for the network to be resilient, all these different implementations have to actually be used.
 A network where a (super)majority of validators runs the same client is not much better than a network that only runs a single client.

 From the point of view of a node operator, switching to a fallback client in case of a bug is far from enough as it can easily be too late to react at that point – your validator may have already attested to a buggy version of the chain.
-Exclusively using minority clients works, but that does not seem like a good long-term solution as it relies on inaccurate self-reported client usage data.
+Exclusively using minority clients works to a degree, but that is not a good long-term solution as it relies on inaccurate self-reported client usage data.

 Where does Vero come in?

-At Serenita, one of our top priorities since the very beginning was to ensure our validators do not attest to a chain that is only considered valid by a single client implementation (which could be due to a bug in that client).
-Our envisioned solution was to protect against single-client bugs, regardless of how many others used the client in question.
-In practice this means verifying a single client's view of the chain against another client's, both on the CL and EL side.
+At Serenita, one of our top priorities since the very beginning was to ensure our validators do not vote for an invalid chain.
+We started looking for a solution that would protect against single-client bugs, regardless of how many others used the buggy client.
+In practice, this meant verifying a single client's view of the chain against another client's, both on the CL and EL side.

-We found a few options that seemed to fulfill that requirement:
+We came across a few options that seemed to fulfill that requirement:

 1. Vouch combined with its majority attestation strategy